 - Let the solution sit for about three minutes, then wipe clean.

-6. Make future spills easy to clean up with car wax.
+7. Make future glass cooktop spills easy to clean with car wax.

-Wax your stove top with car wax, then wipe off with paper towels.
+Wax your stove top with car wax, then wipe off with shop paper towels.
+Regular paper towels work fine too; you may just need to use a few.
 Any future spills — no matter how crusty — will wipe off in a jiffy.

 Clean nasty burned-on food with the help of Bar Keepers Friend.
-It’s safe to use on glass stove tops and can be found at Walmart for only $1.93.
+It’s safe to use on glass stove tops and can be found at Walmart for only about $2.

-You can either wet a washcloth and sprinkle the powder or you can make a paste with a little water.
-Give the cleaner time to work (like, 10-15 tops), then wipe off with a damp cloth.
+You can either wet a washcloth and sprinkle the powder, or you can make a paste with a little water.
+Give the cleaner time to work (like 10-15 minutes, tops), then wipe off with a damp cloth.

 If the stain is a tough one, repeat this several times (although you probably won’t have to).